seydev27/ux/craigslist-mobile-ia-redesign/README.md

 🔗 **See it live:** [Full Case Study on UXGO](https://uxgo.io/p/loopsoft)

 Team redesign of the information architecture (IA) for Craigslist's mobile app to improve navigation and reduce friction on small screens.
-This UC Berkeley UX project focused on restructuring category depth by shifting to an action-based model — helping users complete high-value tasks faster.
+This UC Berkeley UX project achieved the key insight through mental model resarch — to focus on restructuring category depth by shifting to an action-based model — helping users complete high-value tasks faster.

 ---